 Musicians selling their catalogs has become an increasingly popular trend over the past year.
-Icons like Bob Dylan, Neil Young, Stevie Nicks, and Shakira, are among the latest to sell their works, but what factors determine whether this is an ideal move for others?
+Icons like Bob Dylan, Neil Young, Stevie Nicks, and Shakira, are among those that have been selling this past year, but what factors determine whether this is an ideal move for others?
 We are here to give you insight into the world of music catalog sales and what to consider if you are looking to sell.

 How much is a music catalog worth?